 rp_filter

-'s strict mode:echo "net.ipv4.conf.default.rp_filter=2" >> /etc/sysctl.conf echo "net.ipv4.conf.all.rp_filter=2" >> /etc/sysctl.conf sysctl -p
+'s strict mode:echo "net.ipv4.conf.default.rp_filter=0" >> /etc/sysctl.conf echo "net.ipv4.conf.all.rp_filter=0" >> /etc/sysctl.conf sysctl -p

 rp_filter

-is a network security mechanism of Linux kernel.
+is a network security mechanism of the Linux kernel.
 It checks the packet's source address and the source network interface:- If set to 0 (disabled), allow all packets.

-- Some packets that cannot be replied to correctly (no entries in routing table) will be processed by userspace applications, possibly consuming extra resources.
+- Some packets that cannot be replied to correctly (no entries in the routing table) will be processed by userspace applications, possibly consuming extra resources.

 - But the overhead should be tiny, so setting to 0 is no issue here.

-- If set to 1 (strict), if the packet doesn't come from the "best" network interface (or in other words, your machine will reply to the packet on a different network interface), the packet will be dropped.
+- If set to 1 (strict), if the packet doesn't come from the "best" network

-- Different network interfaces for source and reply is very common in DN42, so MAKE SURE you don't set
+common in DN42, so MAKE SURE you don't set

 rp_filter